animate1978/MB-Lab/docs/new_features.rst

 Version 1.7.5
 =============

+This version is meant to be the "official" stable version for Blender 2.80 after it is officially released.

 * GUI change

 This version shows the evolution of the GUI that has changed since the original 1.6.1 version.